pattonsgirl/Spring2021-CEG2410/Projects/Project3/README.md

 - In the main folder of your repository, create a folder called `file-scripts`
 - Using `wget` download this file to your folder:
     - https://raw.githubusercontent.com/pattonsgirl/Spring2021-CEG2410/main/Projects/Project3/list.txt
-- Use `sed` or another method of your choice to parse out **only the emails** from `list.txt`  Do not overwrite `list.txt`, instead save them to a file called `list-emails.txt`
+- Use `grep` or `sed` or another method of your choice to parse out **only the emails** from `list.txt`  Do not overwrite `list.txt`, instead save them to a file called `list-emails.txt`
-- Use `sed` or another method of your choice to parse out **only the ids** from `list.txt`  Do not overwrite `list.txt`, instead save them to a file called `list-ids.txt`
+    - Example of `grep` commands that parse out just the last name:
+        - `grep -Eo "^\"\w+," list.txt > almost-list-last.txt`
+        - `grep -Eo "\w+" almost-list-last.txt > list-last.txt`
+        - Magical all in one command:
+        - `grep -Eo "^\"\w+," list.txt | grep -Eo "\w+" > list-last.txt`
-- Once those are working successfully, create a script named `parse-data` that will do the following:
+- Once that is working successfully, create a script named `parse-data` that will do the following:
     - Script is passed the file name as an argument
-    - Script prompts the user to to enter one of two options:
+    - Script prompts the user to to enter:
         - `E for get emails`
-        - `I for get ids`
-        - Note that if else statements are acceptable, so are fancier ways
-    - Based on the input, script either:
-        - Parses the file for email addresses and saves them to a file called `list-emails.txt`
+    - Based on the input, script parses the file for email addresses and saves them to a file called `list-emails.txt`
-        - Parses the file for ids and saves them to a file called `list-ids.txt`
+        - Notes:
+            - if else statements are acceptable, so are fancier ways
+            - you can assume everything is in your current directory - no worries about paths here

 **Resources**
 - [Regex101](https://regex101.com/)